Thelukepet/course/assignments/A1a-blogging-faq.md

 ---
 layout: page
-title: Assignment 1a FAQ
+title: Assignment 1a
 tagline: Blogging environment
 description: Frequently asked questions
 ---

 ## FAQ

-+
++  Where do I find my Github page?

+   The markdown files are processed and rendered as HTML at `https://rubigdata.github.io/{AssignmentName}-{UserName}`.

++  Why is the stylefile ignored?

+   Did you use the correct url at `production_url` and `BASE_PATH` in the `_config.yml` file?
+   _If those urls start with `http:` instead of `https:`, only the `http` version will be rendered._

-+  Updates to my repository are not rendered
++  Why are updates to my repository not processed?

    Are you sending your updates to the `gh-pages` branch?
    Try `git status` to check.